 - Valley Fever

-Insurers also use these limitation provisions to argue that other conditions should be limited, even when there is some objective evidence.
+Disability insurers also use these limitation provisions to argue that other conditions should be limited, even when there is some objective evidence.
 For example, a dentist suffering from a musculoskeletal condition might report to his or her doctor that he or she is experiencing neck pain, or lower back pain.
 The doctor might order an MRI, which might show that the dentist has some issues in his or her cervical or lumbar spine, but even with the MRI imaging, it can sometimes be difficult to pinpoint the precise cause of the symptoms that are being reported.
-Insurers know this and target these types of claims because, under a broad reading of the policy provision, they involve subjective reports of pain and the physical source of the pain cannot always be conclusively verified using tests.
+Disability insurers know this and target these types of claims because, under a broad reading of the policy provision, they involve subjective reports of pain and the physical source of the pain cannot always be conclusively verified using tests.

 Why is this provision important to know about?

-Insurance companies want to avoid paying out claims and often construct policies in a manner that allows them to restrict or deny coverage.
-This can include hiding limitations at the end of a policy or in a vaguely worded provision.
+Insurance companies want to avoid paying out disability claims and often construct policies in a manner that allows them to restrict or deny disability coverage.
+This can include hiding limitations at the end of a disability insurance policy or in a vaguely worded provision.
 It is not enough to simply look at a policy’s schedule page, because a limitation provision may actually be much broader limitation than you might think when you read “mental/nervous limitation” in your policy summary.
 Subjective condition limitation provisions are often combined with mental health and substance abuse limitation provisions, so it is easy for a policy holder to skip over this sort of provision when scanning through his or her policy, assuming that it only applies to mental health disorders or alcohol/addiction issues.

 When invoking these limitations, the insurance company is not denying that a claimant has an illness or even that it prevents a policyholder from working.
 Rather, the insurance company is seeking to take advantage of the limits of medical science and/or lack of agreement in the medical community regarding finding and establishing guidelines regarding conditions like the examples listed above.
 They then use the subjective condition provision to cast doubt on a claim and complicate the claim procedure.
 Often, they will use multiple in-house physicians to contradict a claimant’s own physician and medical records.